 - Look for an <10% ROM consistency.
 Variance in ROM is a sign of technical inconsistency or a lack of discipline under fatigue.
 Using the ROM variance metric you can very quickly see how consistent or inconsistent a lifter is at making their shapes.

-- Use velocity in reverse for tempo training.
+- Use eccentric tempo to improve control.
 Fast velocities don’t always have to be a good thing, if tempo and control are your focus velocity can be used as an upper limit, aiming to keep all repetitions below a given speed.
 MetricVBT is also working on a specific time under tension and tempo metrics.

 Leaderboards and between-athlete competitions are brilliant for creating energy and competition in the gym.
 Put up a whiteboard or digital leaderboard and set monthly or weekly challenges for a specific lift and metric that you want your athletes to dominate.